Nidaamir083/Nidaamir083/README.md

 - ✦ Ethical & Human-centered AI
 - ✦ Scientific ML for sustainability & space exploration

-I believe that AI should not only solve problems —
+AI should not only solve problems —
-**it should expand human potential.**
+**it should expand human capability.**

 ---